In this article are visitor info for Mundomar water zoo and theme park in Benidorm.

 Mundomar is an adventure park in Benidorm on the Costa Blanca in Spain.
 The theme park focuses on animals that live in the water – especially mammals such as dolphins and seals.
 Besides there are birds (emphasis parrots) and other exotic animals e.g. penguins or monkeys to see in the park.
 Adjacent is the water amusement park Aqualandia, which is only open in summer.

 Regular admission prices Mundomar 2022: adults pay 31 €, children 4 to 12 years cost 25 euros admission, as well as the entrance fee for seniors over 65 years is 25 euros.
 You can also swim with sea lions or have contact with dolphins for an extra fee.
 (As of early 2022)

 Reductions on the admission price:

-There are of course group discounts as well as discounts for disabled visitors.
+There are of course group discounts, prices for children, as well as discounts for disabled visitors.

 Opening hours Mundomar Benidorm